simonfrisch/hello-world/wiki.md

 # Wiki RPG Masterproject

-In this document, work progress, discussions and theory are documented.
+In this document, insights, discussions and theory are documented.

 ## Issues and questions
 Issues | Urgency | Comments